Why do so?

 - Participating in the evaluation stage of the ParEvo exercise

 We can analyse the nature of people’s participation at each of these stages in a ParEvo exercise

 Experience so far suggests that it is likely that more people will register than actually participate in a ParEvo exercise.
 And that as the exercise proceeds some people will drop out at various points.
 This tree diagram from a recent exercise shows the attrition rate as the exercise proceeded.
 Each row represents one iteration, with the first iteration at the top and the last at the bottom.
 Each node represents one participant’s contribution within an iteration.

 When a participant makes a new contribution to existing storylines, they make two types of connections: (a) they connect to another participant – the one whose contribution they are immediately adding to, and in doing so (b) they connect to a specific storyline – a string of contributions that have been built on, one after the other.

 In a ParEvo exercise, data on these connections is accumulated in the form of two downloadable matrices, known in social network analysis (SNA) jargon as (a) an adjacency matrix, and (b) an affiliation matrix, respectively.
 An example of each is shown below.
 In the adjacency matrix, the cell values are the numbers of times the row actor has added a contribution to an existing contribution made by the column actor.
 In the affiliation matrix, the cells’ values indicate the number of times each column participant has contributed to a row storyline.
 These two examples are based on a pretest exercise, which only ran for four iterations.
 In exercises with more iterations, the cell values would be higher.

-The data in each of these matrices can be analysed from three perspectives
+I have analysed the data in each of these matrices from three perspectives

 - Variations across rows